Gregory of Narek: Armenian Apostolic Church

-In the 15th century, when the Catholicosate of Aghtamar was at the center of efforts to revive Armenian statehood, monks at the Cathedral of Aghtamar sought to construct a tradition that would link the Catholicosate to Gregory of Narek.
+In the 15th century, when the Catholicosate of Aghtamar was at the center of efforts to revive Armenian statehood, monks at the Cathedral of Aghtamar sought to construct a tradition that would link the Catholicosate to Gregory.
 One such tradition claimed that Gregory himself had founded the Catholicosate.
 In ritual books commissioned by Zakaria III and Stepanos IV, Gregory is depicted more than just equal-to-the-apostles.

-Gregory's relic is preserved at the Treasury Museum of the Mother See of Holy Etchmiadzin.
-It was brought out to Etchmiadzin Cathedral on the feast in 2012.
+A relic of Gregory is preserved at the Treasury Museum of the Mother See of Holy Etchmiadzin.
+Recently, it was brought out to Etchmiadzin Cathedral for the feast of the Holy Translators on 13 October 2012. and for the foot washing and oil blessing ceremony on Holy Thursday on 9 April 2020.

 Several churches built in Armenia in the 21st century have been named after him.
 The St. Gregory of Narek Armenian Apostolic Church in Richmond Heights, Ohio, near Cleveland, was built in 1964.
-The Armenian Catholic eparchy of Buenos Aires is called the Eparchy of Saint Gregory of Narek.